iammateus/Pawsapp/README.md

 # Pawsapp

 A charming social media network focused on pets.

-This project was a school assignment created by me and some other friends.
+This project was the result of a school assignment, it was developed by me and some other friends.
 It was the first project that I had taken seriously, the team didn't know about version management, much less about design patterns and good practices, but in the end, we delivered a pretty web app.

 ## Requeriments